XIII - Recovery

 “I was hoping you might do me a favor,” I said.
 “I have a very special coin I want you to hold on to for me.
 Do you have a secret place in your house where you hide your treasures?”

-He nodded, thinking to himself that such a place had been necessary since his little sister was always taking his things.
+He nodded.
+He was thinking to himself that such a place had been necessary since his little sister was always taking his things.
 It was in the basement of the house on Arthur Avenue, a cavity of space under the stairwell, covered by a loose board.

 I reached into my back pocket for my wallet and withdrew the FutureQuarter from it.
 I held it up for my younger self to see.
 “This is a magic quarter,” I told him.
 “It’s very special because there is no other quarter like it.”